Articles

 • Enterprise: Custom pricing.
 Includes SCIM, advanced security, and dedicated account management.

 For a hospitality business with 50 employees, expect approximately $400/month on the Plus plan.
-Notion's low per-user cost makes it accessible for multi-location teams and growing businesses.
+Notion’s low per-user cost makes it accessible for most SMBs, with a free tier available for small teams or pilot projects.

 Pros of Notion: